rdeguzman/mytravelasia-rails/README.md

 ## Indexing using Sphinx

+See list of Thinking Sphinx rake tasks

+    rake -T ts

-Thinking Sphinx can be started and reindex using:
+Thinking Sphinx can be configured, started and reindex using:

+	rake ts:conf or take ts:config
 	rake ts:index or rake ts:reindex
   	rake ts:start